HecatePhy/website-academic/content/friend/friends.md

 They are rising stars of EDA research.
 Please check their wonderful work!

-[Xu Sensei](https://witty-me.github.io/) is a friend from a group next door.
+[Xu](https://witty-me.github.io/) and [CK](https://www.chengke.wang/) are friends from a group next door.
-He is always willing to share the latest progress in his field and discuss.
+Xu is always willing to share the latest progress in his field.
-He is very popular for his generosity and humor (he provides a steady stream of coffee and snacks).
+Also he is very popular for his generosity and humor (he provides a steady stream of coffee and snacks).
-We belong to the same curling club.
 Please check his work in *wireless communication* and *wireless sensing*!
+CK is good at system things, and I think he is the King of Internship.
+He is an awesome researcher in computer network.
+Go check his blogs!